One of the biggest questions on anyone’s lips when looking for a VPN is one of safety—Is NordVPN safe? How can I be sure?

 NordVPN goes above and beyond when it comes to safety features within their VPN itself.
-Not only do all their servers have secure AES 256-bit encryption as standard and use the renowned OpenVPN tunneling protocol, other safety features include—
+Not only do all their servers have secure AES 256-bit encryption as standard and provide safe protocols including the industry-favored OpenVPN protocol, other safety features include—

-A Kill Switch—this is a must-have security feature that completely terminates your internet connection if your NordVPN session drops.
-Without a kill switch, suddenly losing connection to a VPN server could expose your data and information, however, a kill switch prevents this by instantly halting all your internet traffic.
+A Kill Switch—this is a must-have security feature that completely terminates your internet connection if your NordVPN session drops (meaning if you lose connectivity with NordVPN).
+Without a kill switch, suddenly losing connection to a VPN server will expose your data and information; however, a kill switch prevents this by instantly halting all your internet traffic when a drop occurs.

 CyberSec—this is NordVPN’s built-in anti-malware and ad blocking tool.
 It keeps a constantly-updated list of malicious websites and prevents you from visiting them when it is enabled and you are connected to a NordVPN server.